olivierperez/kotlin-gadgets/README.md

 # kotlin-gadgets

-Some gadgets I may use in severals Kotlin projetcs.
+Some gadgets I may use in severals Kotlin projects.

 ## Kotlin DSL Android